Genivia/ugrep/README.md

            BOM indicating UTF-8, UTF-16, or UTF-32 input then ugrep always normal- izes the input to UTF-8.
 When no UTF BOM is present, ugrep assumes the input  is  ASCII,  UTF-8,  or raw binary.
-To specify a different input file encoding, use option --file-format.
+To specify a different input file encoding, use option --encoding.

            The following options are available: